 With continuous time zones, the third assumption falls out from under us.
 We can never make this assumption about a journey, even for the purposes of a mathematics problem, because thanks to simple general knowledge we know that to a first approximation every journey crosses time zones.
 Plane journeys cross time zones, train journeys cross time zones.
 Walking the dog crosses time zones!
 The only journey which doesn't cross time zones is one which proceeds directly north or south along a line of longitude, and these are vanishly rare.
 This renders the problem, as stated, unsolvable.
 We can say with some certainty that the train will arrive at Berryway at 10:25 Alphonse time, but what use is that?

 We need longitudes.

 So, elementary travel calculations are now maddeningly difficult.
-Remember: at the equator, you gain one minute of time for every 27.8 kilometres you travel west, and it only gets worse at more northerly or southerly latitudes.
 Every single time-and-distance calculation now requires twice as much information to be even solvable, and twice as much calculation to actually solve.
 Mental arithmetic, for this previously trivial sort of problem, is now, if not dead, at least highly niche.

 Timetables, too, now become twice as complicated as they already were.
 It is simply not possible to publish minute-accurate timetables without taking relative longitude corrections into account, which means it is not possible to express both arrival/departure times and journey duration using a single pair of times.